devtiagomantay/website-resources-download-/README.md

 # website-resources-download-

+## Why?
+The objective of this project is to do a measurement of the loading time of websites.

+## How to run?
 To run this project you must have python3 and pip3 (You can install with apt-get on Ubuntu-based OS)

 To install the dependencies with pip3, get inside the path of project then run the command: